Updated April 13, 2020.

 - The franchisor assists you in determining which of the two different full-sized Store configurations will suit your Franchised Location.

-- Items 3, 4, and 5 include the estimated costs to equip your Store with storage cabinets, display cabinets, cooking equipment, storage fixtures, signs, refrigeration equipment, and a point of sale computerized cash register system (“POS System”) that includes PC-based registers, cash drawers, thermal receipt printers, scales, credit card authorization software, credit card readers, and laser bar code scanners.
+- Items 3, 4, and 5 include the estimated costs to equip your Store with storage cabinets, display cabinets, cooking equipment, storage fixtures, signs, refrigeration equipment, and a computerized point of sale system (“POS System”) that includes PC-based registers, cash drawers, thermal receipt printers, scales, credit card authorization software, credit card readers, and laser bar code scanners.

 - Because Stores vary in size, the franchisor does not have an opening inventory requirement.
 You must maintain a minimum inventory of no less than 1,000 pounds of Factory Candy at all times.
 In addition, you need cooking supplies including chocolate, sugar, glucose, nuts, butter, evaporated milk, fresh and preserved fruit, flavorings, and other items.